What type of art was created during the Bauhaus art movement?

 The Bauhaus Building in Dessau by Walter Gropius

 The Bauhaus movement found its physical manifestation in the iconic Bauhaus Building in Dessau, designed by the movement’s founder, Walter Gropius.
 Completed in 1926, this architectural masterpiece became a symbol of modernist ideals.
 Gropius envisioned a space where art, design, and craftsmanship could seamlessly converge.
 The building tells of Gropius’s relentless pursuit of unity in design, reflected in the building’s clean lines and functional form.
-The Bauhaus Building not only housed the institution but embodied the revolutionary spirit of the Bauhaus movement.
+The Bauhaus Building not only housed the institution but embodied the revolutionary spirit of the movement itself.

 The Bauhaus Emblem by Oskar Schlemmer

 Oskar Schlemmer, a master at the Bauhaus, designed the iconic Bauhaus emblem in 1922.
 The emblem, a bold, geometric arrangement of squares, circles, and triangles to form a face encapsulated the school’s principles.
 This was Schlemmer’s intent to create a symbol representing the synthesis of art and technology.
-The emblem, like the Bauhaus itself, became a visual manifesto, illustrating the movement’s commitment to a harmonious union of form and function.
+The emblem, like Bauhaus itself, became a visual manifesto, illustrating the movement’s commitment to a harmonious union of form and function.

 Poster for the 1923 Bauhaus Exhibition in Weimar by Joost Schmidt